Modern Slavery Statement 2025 - 2026

 6. working in line with the Modern Slavery Act 2015 and new emerging laws, policies, and guidance

 We have expanded our Modern Slavery Working Group with partnership to include partners outside of the Local Authority, including statutory and voluntary partners, to ensure a holistic approach to tackling modern slavery in Bexley.
-Here, we share and develop information, tools and resources.
+Here, we share and develop information, tools, and resources.
 Through this partnership, we have put modern slavery on the agenda for many other agencies and organisations, and this is being more widely recognised.

 We keep updated of changing laws, policies and guidance and update our own policies and practices accordingly.
 We do this by participating in local, regional, and national networks and learning from best practice of other local authorities and partnerships.
 We report to the Bexley Community Safety Partnership quarterly on our modern slavery work to ensure oversight of delivery against the Modern Slavery and Exploitation Strategy.

-We are entering our second year as a pilot site for the Child National Referral Mechanism Devolved Decision-Making Panel Pilot, in which we coordinate a local panel of local authority, police and health professionals to make decisions about whether children referred into the National Referral Mechanism (NRM) are victims of modern slavery or not.
+We are entering our third year as a pilot site for the Child National Referral Mechanism Devolved Decision-Making Panel Pilot, in which we coordinate a local panel of local authority, police and health professionals to make decisions about whether children referred into the National Referral Mechanism (NRM) are victims of modern slavery or not.
 The Bexley panel has been recognised for its efficient and effective work, which in turn has informed participating professional’s understanding of the realities of modern slavery.

-Areas of Focus in 2024-2025
+Areas of Focus in 2025-2026

-Looking forwards into 2024-2025, many of the objectives and actions are ongoing in nature and priority, but we must also adapt to new legislative changes and local developments.
+Looking forwards into 2025-2026 many of the objectives and actions are ongoing in nature and priority, but we must also adapt to new legislative changes and local developments.
 We will continue to deliver against the four overarching goals of Prevent, Protect, Prepare and Pursue, but will adapt our actions to reflect progress and new needs.

 Our main actions this year are to: